Myrica cerifera: Description

+Ecology

-The fruit is a source of food for many bird species, including the northern bobwhite quail and the wild turkey.
-In winter, the seeds are important foods for the Carolina wren and species of tree sparrow.
+The fruit is a source of food for many bird species, such as the wild turkey and the northern bobwhite quail.
+In winter, the seeds are important foods for the myrtle warbler and tree swallow.
 To a point, M. cerifera will also provide habitat for the northern bobwhite quail.
 Birds' digestive systems remove the wax from the fruit, a prerequisite for germination.

-This plant's roots possess root nodules, which harbor a symbiotic species of actinomycotal bacteria, which fixes nitrogen at a faster rate than do the legumes.
+This plant's roots possess root nodules harboring members of a symbiotic genus of actinorhizal bacteria, Frankia, which allow the plant to fix nitrogen gas at a faster rate than do legumes.

 The above-ground growth of M. cerifera is often killed by wildfires unless the fire is very small or transient.
 In the latter situation, only the most recent primary growth may be incinerated.
 Because the leaves, stem, and branches contain flammable aromatic compounds, a specimen of M. cerifera is in fact a fire hazard.
 In contrast to the flammability of its top growth, M. ceriferas root system is fire-resistant.
 By 1991, no known fire had killed this plant's roots.
 However, this plant will not survive repeated destruction of its top growth indefinitely.
 Three consecutive years of burning may kill all plants affected.

 After less damaging fires, new shoots will regrow from below ground.
-This regrowth is most rapid in the first season after a fire.
+This regrowth is most rapid in the first season after a fire.M. cerifera has exhibited aggressive behavior in both native and non-native habitat.
+On the Virginia barrier islands within its native range, the shrub has been documented rapidly expanding into grasslands impacting ecosystem function and landscape-level resistance to disturbance.
+While climate change plays a large role in this, the mechanism responsible is the shrub's ability to alter its own microclimate.
+On the other side of the US, in Hawaiʻi, M. cerifera's ability to partner with nitrogen-fixing bacteria makes it a significant threat to native Hawaiʻian forests.